 The Vale of Glamorgan Council needed a solution that would provide a connectivity and opportunity map that is robust, reasonable and defensible, and can be used to inform future development proposals, strategic planning and local BAP processes.
-Thomson Ecology was commissioned to map 34,000ha of existing biodiversity resources within the region and to identify future habitat connectivity.
+Thomson was commissioned to map 34,000ha of existing biodiversity resources within the region and to identify future habitat connectivity.

 What we did

 - Working with the Vale of Glamorgan Council’s ecologist we developed a range of ideas and methods to ensure successful completion of the project.

 - Using WAG 2009 Aerial Photography and OS Mastermap, we refined the boundaries of the existing Site of Importance for Nature Conservation (SINC) dataset to ensure they accurately represented the extent of the habitat and the boundary.
 We then snapped the boundary to OS Mastermap where appropriate.